 Buckling is one of the main failure modes in ship structures subjected to compressive loading and it is of crucial importance for the overall structural strength.
 In this study, we focus on buckling analyses of stiffened panels which form the basic building block and load-bearing element in ship structures.
-Various stiffened panel arrangements of a RoPax vessel are investigated.
-The analyses include the stiffened panels and also the surrounding structural members such as girders and frames.
+The analyses include stiffened panels and also the surrounding structural members such as girders and frames.
 Different tools based on semi-analytical and numerical methods are compared, aiming for the establishment of a general assessment approach for such a problem.